vizplus/viz-biz/biz-en.md

 If we say it in more detail and correctly, it will turn out like this:

-> John ordered the blockchain to allocate a certain number of vizs from the issue and add them to Mike's social capital.
+> John ordered the blockchain to allocate a certain number of viz from the emission and add them to Mike's social capital.
 Blockchain did it.

 ![second example](https://raw.githubusercontent.com/vizplus/viz-biz/main/2.jpg)